 Opening Keynote at Data Platforms 2017 with Qubole Co-Founder/CEO Ashish Thusoo

 All businesses are now in the data business.
 Whether ingesting interaction clickstream and transactional data from customers or IoT data from various machines monitoring one another (servers, thermostats, and so forth), this real-time data needs to be enriched with enterprise information housed somewhere in the data lake.
 Data teams need to quickly locate, access, and combine this enterprise information with real-time data, gleaning insights that can lead to action.
-Whether the outcome is serving up relevant ads, detecting fraudulent behaviour, or recommending relevant next-best-actions for consumers, all of these use-cases can be based on a modern data platform.
+Whether the outcome is serving up relevant ads, detecting fraudulent behavior, or recommending relevant next-best-actions for consumers, all of these use-cases can be based on a modern data platform.

 Industry Data Trends

 Ashish Thusoo opened up the keynote by summarizing three seismic changes that companies are grappling with on their journey to becoming a data-driven enterprise:

 - Exploding data.
 According to IDC, by 2020, there will be 40 zettabytes of data (5,200 GB) for every man, woman, and child on Earth.
 Ashish equated that to 90 years’ worth of HD videos being created every day.

 - Speed of industry innovation both on computing platforms (GPU computing, serverless cloud offerings, in-memory database computing) and on software platforms for processing data (Apache Spark and Flink, Heron, etc.).

 - Companies moving to the cloud to adapt to constant business changes – being an agile business that can scale up or down based on business volumes.
 Per Forrester, big data growth is the number one reason why companies are moving to the public cloud.